solidity-evm-knowledgebase/L2s/README.md

 # L2s

-When looking at an L2, there are 3 important criterias:
+When looking at an L2, there are 4 important criterias:
 1) Data Aspect
 2) Sequencing Layer
 3) Virtual Machine

 ## Data Aspect

+Data Availability layer refers to how and where the rollup stores its transaction data.
+Ensuring data availability is critical because it guarantees that all necessary transaction data is accessible for verification and dispute resolution

-1) Data is held onchain --> Rollup
+1) Data is held onchain (Ethereum) --> Rollup
-2) Data is held offchain --> Validium
+2) Data is held offchain (Celestia) --> Validium

+## Settlement Layer

+The settlement layer is where the final state of transactions is recorded and where disputes over transaction validity are resolved.

 ## Sequencing Layer